nickzoic/nick.zoic.org/art/zombie-remote-control-of-the-dom/index.md

 ## zombie.js

 The browser loads a dummy page with content suitable for SEO.
-At the end of that page is the `zombie.js` loader, which established a connection back to the server to ask it what to do next.
+At the end of that page is the `zombie.js` loader, which establishes a connection back to the server and asks it what to do next.
 The server can reply with commands to update the DOM and to run snippets of Javascript.
 Those snippets, in turn, can send messages back to the server.
 The browser is no longer an independent process with its own mind: it is a zombie, under control of the server process.